Supabase

 Create Transactional emails in Loops

-Next, create new transactional emails for each of the emails listed in Supabase (Authentication > Email Templates).
+Next, create new transactional emails for the emails listed in Supabase (Authentication -> Email Templates).
+You need to create both Confirm signup and Magic Link emails to be able to properly set up the integration.

-In Loops, go to the Transactional page and click “New”.
-Alternatively you can select one of our many ready-made templates from the Templates page.
+To create new transactional emails, go to the Transactional page in Loops and click New.
+Alternatively, you can select one of our many ready-made templates from the Templates page.

-You can then use Loops’ WYSIWYG editor to create styled templates or make them simple as you like.
+You can then use the Loops editor to create nicely-designed templates or make them as simple as you like.

 For each Loops template you create, you need to add data variables, which allow data from Supabase to be inserted into each email.